 Steffen grew up, got married, and had three children.
 But he was also nursing a severe heroin addiction throughout these years.
 Soon the addiction got in the way of his ability to be a husband and father.

-Although he finally found his way to addiction treatment at A Better Today, the journey wasn’t easy.
+Although he finally found his way to addiction treatment, the journey wasn’t easy.
 However, he left the treatment center with hope in recovery and with new lifelong friends and family.

 Upon returning home, he relapsed.
 The small amount of heroin he took had an adverse interaction with the new medications he was on for bipolar disorder.
 Three days after he returned home from the treatment center, he died of a heroin overdose.